johnnovak/RML-Amiga/docs/docs/manual/hard-drive-games.md

 Most hard drive games start automatically when you launch their configs, but some you'll need to start manually from the so-called **Workbench** screen.

-The Workbench is the graphical interface of AmigaOS.
-It is a very simple graphical operating environment that resembles the Windows desktop.
-To start a game from Workbench, double-click on the disk icon located in the upper right corner which will open a window, then double-click on the game's icon in that window.

 One of the reasons for some games not starting automatically is because they have additional icons to start the game with different options (e.g., [King's
 Quest: Quest for the Crown